 Inclusive and Collaborative

-We convene diverse and often competing stakeholders to solve complex problems.
+We convene diverse stakeholders to solve complex problems.
 We work with partners and networks to leverage knowledge, relationships, and resources to increase shared impact.

 The Early Years